 See below list of the regulation bodies in England, Scotland, Wales and Northern Ireland for Sewage Treatment Solutions.

 Also included is a brief introduction to the 2020 changes to septic tank regulations in England and Wales.

 Finally, we’re also introducing a new certified CPD training course for civil and building engineers, architects, specifiers, consultants, installers and builders.

 Discuss your project & requirements

-Sewage is released through a network of pipes in surrounding field, providing an additional form of treatment.
+Sewage is released through a network of pipes in the surrounding field, providing an additional form of treatment processes.
 This helps ensure that the effluent percolating does not cause pollution.
 Septic tanks discharging into a drainage field are not affected by the new 2020 septic tank regulations.

 If you want to learn more about the new 2020 septic tank regulations and understand how they may affect you, download your free 2020 Septic Tank Regulation Handbook today!

 UK Sewage Treatment Legislation: the Regulating Bodies

 - The Environment Agency (England) is an executive non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs.